Community

 Clubs and Groups

-A variety of extracurricular programs and clubs are offered to Norwood students throughout the school year.
 While participation in these activities is optional, many students take advantage of the opportunity and join.
 Typically these groups meet during lunch periods or immediately after school.
 Occasionally a group might have a commitment on a weekend.
 Teachers who have a personal interest in the activity generally serve as advisors.

-List of 15 items.
+List of 23 items.

 In addition to their regular physical education class, Norwood’s fifth and sixth graders have the option to participate in the interscholastic athletics program and the School’s signature outdoor education program called Summit.
 Practices and games take place after school.
-Fall options: soccer, field hockey, cross country, volleyball (girls), and Summit; winter options: basketball, strength and conditioning, and Summit; spring options: lacrosse, baseball, softball, track and field, and Summit.
+Fall options: soccer, field hockey, cross country, volleyball, and Summit; winter options: basketball, strength and conditioning, and Summit; spring options: lacrosse, baseball, softball, track and field, and Summit.

 • Debate Team

-Sixth, seventh and eighth graders have the opportunity to join the Debate Team.
+Sixth, seventh, and eighth graders have the opportunity to join the Debate Team.
 Led by a faculty member with experience as a debater and debate coach, the team meets during the week and on occasional Saturday mornings leading up to tournaments.
 Students learn how to argue, research, and use evidence to support arguments.
 The team participates in the District of Columbia Urban Debate League.

 • Drama